Team Building and Experiential Learning

 Integrating important lessons and encapsulating experiences is the process of experiential learning.
 Successful companies have been incorporating this tactic to build powerful, cohesive teams for decades and continue to innovate the process itself.

 Unfortunately, many companies provide team-building experiences that fall short of delivering the central message.
-In addition, our leading universities provide corporate training in a traditional “lecture” style, using bland powerpoints that attract low involvement levels.
-It is no surprise that people are wondering where Experiential Learning fits in or whether it is relevant and ‘real.’
+In addition, our leading universities provide corporate training in a traditional “lecture” style, using bland power point that attract low involvement levels.
+Therefore, it is no surprise that people are wondering where Experiential Learning fits in or whether it is relevant and ‘real.’

-We know from our experience that well designed, empirically tested experiential activities have a greater chance of creating the learning you seek.
-With 20 years experience, we are the industry leaders at sourcing effective, outcome-driven experiential learning activities.
+Ultimately, we know from our experience that well designed, empirically tested experiential activities have a greater chance of creating and enhancing the learning.
+Thus, with many years of experience, we are the industry leaders at sourcing effective, outcome-driven experiential learning activities.

 Check out our Activate activity for an example of Experiential Learning